NOUIY/aws-cdk-guide/v2/constructs.md

 ------
 #### [ Java ]

-In Java, these properties are represented by types defined as inner classes of the L1 construct\.
-For example, the optional property `corsConfiguration` of a `CfnBucket` requires a wrapper of type `CfnBucket.CorsConfigurationProperty`\.
-Here we are defining `corsConfiguration` on a `CfnBucket` instance\.
+In Java, these properties are represented by types defined as inner classes of the L1 construct.
+For example, the optional property `corsConfiguration` of a `CfnBucket` requires a wrapper of type `CfnBucket.CorsConfigurationProperty`.
+Here we are defining `corsConfiguration` on a `CfnBucket` instance.

 ```
 CfnBucket bucket = CfnBucket.Builder.create(this, "amzn-s3-demo-bucket")